GNOME/gtk/docs/reference/gtk/running.md

 : Disable graphics offload to subsurfaces

 `threads`
-: Disabled the use of threads where possible
+: Disables the use of threads where possible

+`icon-nodes`
+: Disables the svg-to-node conversion for symbolic icons.

 ### `GDK_GL_DISABLE`